 - Fairly fast to focus

-- It’s a lens that is pretty much designed to be always on your camera
+- It’s a lens designed to always be on your camera

-- Image stabilization, which is very much needed in the system
+- Image stabilization (very much needed in the system)

 - Gorgeous bokeh

 - Sharp enough for most uses but not as sharp as most L glass I’ve seen and used.
 Still, it’s a shocker

 - We would have gladly paid more money weather sealing